Research Abstracts Online

 Analysis, Feature Selection, and Classification of MEG and EEG Data

 Epilepsy and schizophrenia are two of the most common neurological disorders.
-The goal of this project is to develop a seizure prediction model with low computational complexity, which is feasible to implement in real-time in implantable or wearable devices.
+The goal of this project is to develop a seizure prediction model with low computational complexity that is feasible to implement in real-time in implantable or wearable devices.
 The first step in this project is to identify a subset of features set which can increase the prediction accuracy of the model.
 The group will investigate different feature selection algorithms like SVM-RFE and Adaboost to find the best features.
 Further, different classification techniques will be explored to develop the seizure prediction algorithm with low computational complexity.
 Multi-dimensional analyses of MEG oscillations will be performed using Support Vector Machines Recursive Feature Elimination (SVM-REF) to select the spectro-temporo-spatial features that distinguish schizophrenia patients from controls at each language level.

 Manohar Ayinala, Graduate Student